igorskyflyer/npm-keppo/README.md

 decreaseMinor(minor?: number = 1): Keppo
 ```

-Decreases the minor version number for the provided value.
+Decreases the minor version number by the specified amount.
+Resets the patch component to `0` after decrementing.

-`minor: number = 1` => The minor version number to decrease by, defaults to `1`.
+`minor: number = 1` - the amount to decrease by (default: `1`).

 Throws an exception if the passed parameter is not valid.